csound-flossmanual/csound-floss/book/00-a-preface.md

 Csound is one of the best known and longest established programs in the field of audio programming.
-It was developed in the mid-1980s at the Massachusetts Institute of Technology (MIT) by Barry Vercoe but Csound\'s history lies even deeper within the roots of computer music: it is a direct descendant of the oldest computer program for sound synthesis, \'MusicN\', by Max Mathews.
+It was developed in the mid-1980s at the Massachusetts Institute of Technology (MIT) by Barry Vercoe but Csound's history lies even deeper within the roots of computer music: it is a direct descendant of the oldest computer program for sound synthesis, *MusicN*, by Max Mathews.
 Csound is free and open source, distributed under the LGPL licence, and it is maintained and expanded by a core of developers with support from a wider global community.